 - Click Save

-- Note the View Client ID under the Options column, you’ll need Client ID in next step
+- Note the View Client ID under the Options column, you’ll need Client ID in the next step

 3. Open Google Admin Console (Admin credentials required to make configurations here)